Georgia Teeth Whitening - Background

 In Georgia, entrepreneurs who offer teeth-whitening services can be charged with a felony, imprisoned for up to five years and fined thousands of dollars.
 Their crime?
 Selling the exact same teeth-whitening product sold in stores.

 Teeth-whitening services are popular and increasingly available at spas, salons and shopping malls.
-Trisha sells the same products that people buy online or in stores and use every day at home.
+Christina sells the same products that people buy online or in stores and use every day at home.
 The FDA even regulates teeth-whitening products as cosmetics.
-But the Georgia Dental Board, which includes eight dentists, bans non-dentists from competing with dentists to offer teeth-whitening services.
+But the Dental Board, which includes eight dentists, bans non-dentists from competing with dentists to offer teeth-whitening services.

 During the past decade the teeth-whitening industry has grown tremendously.
 Ushered in by the widespread availability of products such as Crest’s Whitestrips, whitening services are increasingly available at spas, salons and kiosks in malls.
 The Council for Cosmetic Teeth Whitening estimates that teeth-whitening is now an $11 billion/year industry.